As Bahamas Turn To Recovery, U.S. Worries About China Stepping In To Help

 "There are certainly concerns about the Chinese having full access to the region," said Fernando Cutz, who served as senior director at the National Security Council in the Trump administration until last year.
 "You could imagine a situation where they would develop intelligence capabilities, intelligence gathering capabilities."

-He added: "And, of course, they could potentially one day have a base, a naval base or some sort of Chinese military base that close to our shore would pose a very significant national security issue for the United States."
+He added: "And, of course, they could potentially one day have a base, a naval base or some sort of Chinese military base, that close to our shore that would pose a very significant national security issue for the United States."

 The concerns were first reported by Axios.

 Emergency teams from the United States have been sent to help in the Bahamas, where tens of thousands of people need food.
-Thirty people have been confirmed dead, but the numbers are expected to rise as the recovery efforts continue.
+Thirty people have been confirmed dead, but the numbers are expected to rise as recovery efforts continue.
 The administration is encouraging donations via the Center for International Disaster Information website.

-"This is part of a broader international response effort that includes Caribbean partners, the United Kingdom, and Canada, so that the government of the Bahamas can provide lifesaving and life sustaining care to their people," said NSC Spokesman Garrett Marquis.
+"This is part of a broader international response effort that includes Caribbean partners, the United Kingdom, and Canada, so that the government of the Bahamas can provide lifesaving and life sustaining care to their people," said National Security Council spokesman Garrett Marquis.

-The Chinese have made no secret of its interest in expanding their influence in Latin America.
+The Chinese have made no secret of their interest in expanding their influence in Latin America.

 After Trump was elected and vowed to withdraw from the 12-nation Trans-Pacific Partnership, Chinese President Xi Jinping declared to Latin American business leaders at a summit in Peru that China was ready to deal.